thefiltitoff/VKNewsFeed_App/README.md

 # VKNewsFeed_App

-This application is created to wotk with VK SDK dor iOS. 📰📱 <br />
+This application is created with Clean Swift pattern to wotk with VK SDK dor iOS. 📰📱 <br />
 VK is the most popular social network in Russia.
 I used it's SDK for parsing News Feed in my app. <br />

 For posts with a lot of photos I used UICollectionView with custom layout and auto sizing cells in tableview.